th-koeln-iet/graphs-on-grids/docs/usage/temporal_layers.md

 Spatio-temporal blocks can be stacked and work for graphs that only contain node features, as well as graphs with both node and edge features.

-## Convolutional Spatio-Temporal blocks
+## Convolutional Spatio-Temporal Blocks

 Layers that extend the `TemporalConv` layer implement the spatio-temporal block by using 2D-Convolutions as temporal layers.

 The first convolution layer receives a sequence of graphs in the dimension _(batch_size, seq_len, n_nodes, embedding_size)_ and outputs the same dimension again.
-For that, it uses `seq_len` as the filter count, and a 2D kernel of size _(embedding_size, 1)_, meaning that the node features of each graph are handled sequentially independent of each other.
+For that, it uses `seq_len` as the filter count, and a 2D kernel of size _(1, embedding_size)_, meaning that the node features of each graph are handled sequentially independent of each other.
 To keep the input dimension, "same"-padding is applied.